America Online Personal Filing Cabinet (PFC) Files

-For me, PFC Viewer worked great for exporting the text (or HTML) of my emails.
+PFC Viewer worked great for exporting the text (or HTML) of my emails.

-(By the way, I use AOL 9.0, and I never used the "Save on AOL" feature for saving my mail permanently on AOL servers.
+(I never used the "Save on AOL" feature for saving my mail permanently on AOL servers.
 If I had, perhaps my attachments would have remained available forever, judging by this AOL help page).

 How I Used PFC Viewer to Export My Mail